-SMUS 696 Research II
+SMUS 695 Research II

 Research II will put into practice the skills learned in Research I and involve students in science labs at SUNY Oneonta and other partner institutions.
 Students will work in research laboratories in Earth Science, Biology, Chemistry, and Physics, as well as the Biological Field Station.
 Students will complete an individual project that reflects that lab's research, or that is part of an existing research project within the lab, and do a final report to contextualize the experimental process and results of the project.
+Prerequisite: Permission of the instructor and the director is required for students not enrolled in CGP.